MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/overview.md

 Data privacy concerns, potential biases in AI responses, and technical failures are potential risks.
 Ensuring data privacy is critical, especially as the intelligent application workload may handle sensitive data.

-When planning an intelligent application workload with Power Platform, it's essential to address several key risks and implement effective mitigation strategies:
+When planning an intelligent application workload, address the following risks and implement effective mitigation strategies:

 - **Data privacy**: Safeguard sensitive data used and generated by AI models.
 Implement encryption, access controls, and regular security audits.
 Ensure the workload complies with relevant regulation standards, such as GDPR or HIPAA, to protect user privacy and data.